jhubble/card-view/README.md

         yarn install

-To run:
+## To run:
 * Run
         yarn start
 * A web browser should open.
 Otherwise, go to http://localhost:3000

+## To run tests
+* yarn test

+## Notes

 This app was created with create-react-app.
 It includes auto-reload for modifications.
 Semantic UI is used for UI components.
 Inifinte Scroll is used to load additional cards.
-All cards are currently kept in memory after being loaded
+All cards are currently kept in memory after being loaded.
+For accessibility, a button is also provided to load more.
+This is also used as s hook for testing.

 ## Development
 Codebase includes configuration for (https://code.visualstudio.com/) This provides automatic code formatting and linting using eslint and prettier.
 These configurations can also be used with other IDEs.